 - Physician care: A physician can review your medical history and help you formulate a treatment plan that aligns with your specific needs.
 That may include medication to stop drinking, among other recommendations about how to reach your goals.

 - Therapy: Alcohol is often used as a coping mechanism for chronic pain, and treatment can help you build new tools.
 Cognitive–behavioral therapy is especially helpful in revealing the inner-wisdom you already possess about how to manage alcohol cravings and building skills to tolerate negative feelings.
 Your therapist will build a curriculum specific to you and your needs.
+Reach your goals for sobriety or moderation with online alcohol therapy knowing that your therapist will support you every step of the way.

 - Community support: Hearing from others navigating chronic pain and sobriety or moderation can provide relief and encouragement.
 You can join us for our free, therapist-moderated support group: “Changing your relationship with alcohol while managing chronic pain,” and discuss topics such as distress tolerance, what ‘emotional sobriety’ means to you, and so much more.